WIILMA Founder & Creative Director JJ Khun and some memorable highlights from our WIILMA timeline

 Photo credit: Luca J Sage

-JJ Khun is a charity ambassador for the British Library’s Business & IP Centre, the Library of the United Kingdom.
+JJ Khun is a community ambassador for the British Library’s Business & IP Centre, the Library of the United Kingdom.
 WIILMA in it’s role, supports the relationship between communities, charities, local authorities and businesses.

 He is also the ‘Workforce & Volunteers’ representative’ for 7 North East London Boroughs & The City of London, on the NHS NEL VCFSE Collaborative (a voluntary & community sector collaborative) contributing to strategic leadership, partnerships with the NHS and ensuring community voices are central to shaping health and care across 7 boroughs of North East London.